scottx611x/CSCI-S-40/Lecture/Lectures.md

 				- If any segments are lost in transmission they're sent again
 			- The combination of these facets allows for TCP: a sequenced unreliable protocol to operate over networks that are unsequenced and unreliable

+		- Describe what Ethernet, IP, and TCP do when they identify corrupted data -